 An important concept to note, not all people with IBS constipation have methane.
 I have seen this multiple times with my clients.
 One client had severe constipation and I was sure that she had methane dominant SIBO; however, her breath test did not meet the criteria for methane.
 Therefore, we had to keep searching for her underyling cause for her chronic constipation.

 Hydrogen Sulfide (H2S) gas is produced by sulfate-reducing bacteria.
-These bacteria eat the hydrogen produced by other bacteria in the intestinal tract.4 Currently, the breath test only tests for hydrogen and methane gas; however, research is underway to develop detection methods for clinical use.
+These bacteria eat the hydrogen produced by other bacteria in the intestinal tract.4 You will need to get the Trio-smart breath test to measure all three gases.

-In the meantime, there is an indirect way to determine sulfide dominant SIBO from looking at breath test results.
+If you don’t have the Trio-smart breath test, there is an indirect way to determine sulfide dominant SIBO from looking at breath test results.
 According to Lisa Shaver, ND, the breath test will have a flat line during the entire 3 hour lactulose test, meaning there is very little hydrogen and/or methane gas in the intestinal tract.9 The test will appear negative, but if you have sulfate-reducing bacteria, they will have consumed all of the hydrogen.
 If there is no hydrogen, then there is no food for the methanogen bacteria either.
 People who don’t have SIBO still have some hydrogen production going on their small intestine, so a test that is near zero levels is not normal either.

 What this means is just because your breath test looks negative, doesn’t necessarily mean it is.